Title 22: Libraries, History, and Information Technology

 Sub-Chapter 03: Division For Historic Preservation

-(a) Historic sites operations special fund.
-The historic sites operations special fund is established pursuant to subchapter 5 of chapter 7 of Title 32 to be used by the division for historic preservation to carry out the provisions of subdivisions 723(a)(9) and (b)(1) of this title.
-Revenues to the fund shall be from the following sources:
+(a) Historic Sites Operations Special Fund.
+The Historic Sites Operations Special Fund is established pursuant to 32 V.S.A. chapter 7, subchapter 5 to be used by the Division for Historic Preservation to carry out the provisions of subdivisions 723(a)(9) and (b)(1) of this title.
+Revenues to the Fund shall be from the following sources:

-(1) Receipts from ticket sales at and fees for rental of state-owned historic sites.
-Notwithstanding subdivision 603(2) of Title 32, fees for admission to and rentals of historic sites shall be set by the state historic preservation officer, with the approval of the commissioner of housing and community affairs, in a manner that both maximizes revenues and promotes the tourism purposes of historic sites, but not to exceed $8.00 for a single admission.
-These fees shall be reported in accordance with section 605 of Title 32.
+(1) Receipts from ticket sales at and fees for rental of State-owned historic sites.
+Notwithstanding 32 V.S.A. § 603(2), fees for admission to and rentals of historic sites shall be set by the State Historic Preservation Officer, with the approval of the Commissioner of Housing and Community Development, in a manner that both maximizes revenues and promotes the tourism purposes of historic sites, but not to exceed $12.00 for a single admission.
+This not-to-exceed amount shall not apply to the rental of an historic site or admission to an historic site for a special event.
+These fees shall be reported in accordance with 32 V.S.A. § 605.

-(3) Appropriations by the general assembly, gifts, grants, and other donations and moneys from any other source received for historic sites.
+(3) Appropriations by the General Assembly, gifts, grants, and other donations and monies from any other source received for historic sites.

 (5) Revenues from the sale of publications.

-(b) Archeology operations special fund.
-The archeology operations special fund is established pursuant to subchapter 5 of chapter 7 of Title 32 to be used by the division for historic preservation for cost recovery related to activities undertaken by the division to carry out the provisions of sections 723, 761, and 762 of this title.
-Revenues to the fund shall be from the following sources:
+(b) Archeology Operations Special Fund.
+The Archeology Operations Special Fund is established pursuant to 32 V.S.A. chapter 7, subchapter 5 to be used by the Division for Historic Preservation for cost recovery related to activities undertaken by the Division to carry out the provisions of sections 723, 761, and 762 of this title.
+Revenues to the Fund shall be from the following sources:

-(2) A $400.00 one-time fee for each standard banker box of archeological collection for the care and maintenance for perpetuity paid by any person involved in a federally funded, licensed, or permitted project.
+(2) A $500.00 one-time fee for each archival box (standard banker box size) of archeological collection for the care and maintenance of such materials at the Vermont Archeological Heritage Center in perpetuity paid by any person involved in a federally or State funded, licensed, permitted, or approved project.
 This fee shall be paid on a pro rata basis for one-half and one-quarter boxes.

-(3) Appropriations by the general assembly, gifts, grants, and other donations and moneys from any other source received for archeology activities and services performed by the division for historic preservation.
+(3) Appropriations by the General Assembly, gifts, grants, and other donations and monies from any other source received for archeology activities and services performed by the Division for Historic Preservation.